abualgait/BookStoreKMP/README.md

 Welcome to the BookStoreKMP repository!
-This cross-platform project showcases the integration of cutting-edge technologies and demonstrates a sleek UI design using Jetpack Compose for Android, Ktor for network communication, SqlDelight for database persistence, and Koin for dependency injection.
+This kotlin-platform project showcases the integration of cutting-edge technologies and demonstrates a sleek UI design using Jetpack Compose for Android, Ktor for network communication, SqlDelight for database persistence, and Koin for dependency injection.

 ## Features ✨